Find Affordable College Courses

 • Remove tumors and other abnormal growths of the oral and facial regions, using surgical instruments.

-Oral and Maxillofacial Surgeons state the following job skills are important in their day-to-day work.
+When polled, Oral and Maxillofacial Surgeons say the following skills are most frequently used in their jobs:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.